OrxanREZx1/Korea_language_query_data2024/README.md

 # Korea_language_query_data2024
 Hi, this repesetory created for visualize our Korean language group work's query data using matplotlib library in phyton.
-You can consider it as integratiton of my phyton knowladge with different lessons :)
+You can consider it as integratiton of my phyton knowladge with different lessons and also contains basic matplotlib knowledge during my Div Academy course :)